smartenv-crs4/Keycloak-adapter-api/README.md

 This operation removes the authorization a user has given to a client, effectively disconnecting the client from the user's account and invalidating associated tokens.

-- @parameters:
+@parameters:

 - filter is a JSON object that accepts this parameters:
-    - id: [required] T	The ID of the user whose consent should be revoked
+    - id: [required] The ID of the user whose consent should be revoked
     - clientId: TThe client ID for which the consent should be revoked
 ```js